 Applicants must perform an audition for admission.
 Auditions are scheduled following receipt of complete application materials and, when applicable, favorable review of prescreening materials.
-Information about the audition may be found at https://music.asu.edu/admissions/graduate-auditions.
+Information about the audition may be found at https://musicdancetheatre.asu.edu/admissions/music/graduate-auditions.

-Although a bachelor's degree in music is not required to be eligible for admission, applicants who do not hold an undergraduate degree in music are required to complete the deficiency courses listed below, which are not a part of the coursework for this graduate degree in music.
-These courses or the equivalents may be taken at ASU, another accredited university or a community college before or after admission to this program, but they must be completed prior to commencement of graduate-level course requirements in music history and music theory.
+A bachelor's degree in music is not required for admission to a master's program.
+However, all applicants without a bachelor's degree in music should contact MDTAdmissions@asu.edu for information on potential remedial courses.
+Remedial courses may be taken at ASU, another accredited university or a community college before or after admission to this program, but they must be completed prior to starting graduate-level course requirements in music history and music theory.